robinmattern/AIDocs_test1-robin/README.md

         //  ------  End of Install  ----------------------------------------------------------------------------- \n

-          After changing into the project folder: cd AIDocs_test1 and setting your PC_CODE in the script, run-tests.sh, you can run any of these AI model testr commands, for example:
+          After changing into the project folder: cd AIDocs_testR and setting your PC_CODE in the script, run-tests.sh, you can run any of these AI model testr commands, for example: